 2) A limited signed edition of possibly the best photograph ever taken of jazz great Louie Armstrong

 3) A yet to be displayed ABOVE EXHIBITION

 It was during the year of 2005 when famed aerial photographer and book publisher Robert Cameron and Master Photograph Printer-Artist Timothy Hall (neighbors for over 40 years) first met.
 In his nineties with eye sight mostly gone, Mr. Cameron was still highly independent and active - publishing 'ABOVE BOOKS' and carrying his big Pentax 6x7 Camera while photo shooting from helicopters.
 And he did all this while working three days a week at his office.

-Knowing that Mr. Cameron was a good friend, golfing buddy and also a competitor of Mr. Ansel Adams (and having worked on both of these Pro Photographers images), Tim’s comparative statement of two photographer greats is worth contemplating.
+Knowing that Mr. Cameron was a good friend, golfing buddy and also a competitor of Mr. Ansel Adams (and having worked on both of these Pro Photographers images), Tim Hall's comparative statement on these two photographer greats is worth contemplating:

 "Bob’s work often evokes a strong emotional response, his black and white capture of Louie Armstrong is extraordinarily good, and although his work is very different in perspective, technically speaking, Bob’s color work is better than Ansel Adams.”

 The 18 images chosen by Bob to include into his folio of prints are printed onto Kodak Metallic paper.
 They were printed in a darkroom and processed in photographic chemistry.
 All the images were exposed onto film and none were shot with a digital camera.
 As analogue prints will become more and more rare as time goes on, these folio of images will become a treasure of the past.

 For further information and to purchase a